Getting Started with Trustplane

-Doku is an AI-powered autonomous deployment engineer.
-Push your code and Doku handles the rest — infrastructure provisioning, staging, canary rollouts, monitoring, and auto-rollback.
+Trustplane is an AI-powered autonomous deployment engineer.
+Push your code and Trustplane handles the rest — infrastructure provisioning, staging, canary rollouts, monitoring, and auto-rollback.
 Go from git push to production in minutes, not hours.

 Prerequisites